otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 messages may be returned.
 For example, when Alice requests prekey messages for Bob, any of the following may happen:

 1. Alice receives two prekey messages for Bob because Bob uses two OTRv4 clients, one for his phone and one for his laptop.
 Each client maintains their own set of prekey messages on the same prekey server.
 These two prekey messages will be different by instance tag.
 This scenario can also follow different paths:

     1. The two prekey messages may have user profiles created with different long term keys.
 At this point, if Alice trusts only one key, she may decide to send a message only to the client with the key she trusts.
 If Alice trusts both keys, she may decide to send a message to one or both.
        If Alice does not trust either key, she may decide not to send a message or she may send messages without validating the keys.
-    1. The two prekey messages may have user profiles created with the same long term key.
+    2. The two prekey messages may have user profiles created with the same long term key.
 If this key is trusted, Alice may decide to send a message to both client instances.
 Or Alice may decide to send a message only to the first prekey message received.
 If Alice does not trust the key, she may decide not to send a message or send an message to both instances without validating the keys.

-1. Alice receives two prekey messages for Bob with different user profiles but the same instance tag.
+2. Alice receives two prekey messages for Bob with different user profiles but the same instance tag.
 This can only validly happen if Bob's client supports two different versions of OTR that use prekey messages or if the long term key used in each message's user profile is different.

     1. If the versions and the long term keys used in the messages are the same, and they are compatible with Alice's version, one of the prekey messages must be invalid, but Alice cannot know which.
 She should not send a message using either prekey message.
-    1. If the prekey message versions are the same and the version is supported by Alice, but the long term keys are different from each other, Alice should look at whether she trusts the keys.
+    2. If the prekey message versions are the same and the version is supported by Alice, but the long term keys are different from each other, Alice should look at whether she trusts the keys.
 If she trusts both, she may send a message to both.
 If she trusts only one, she may decide to only send one message or she may send a message to the untrusted key as well.
        If she trusts neither, she may not send any messages or she may decide to send a message to one or both, despite the risks.
-    1. If the prekey message versions are different and Alice supports both versions, Alice may choose to send a message with both versions or only with one, depending on whether she trusts the long term key or keys associated with them.
+    3. If the prekey message versions are different and Alice supports both versions, Alice may choose to send a message with both versions or only with one, depending on whether she trusts the long term key or keys associated with them.
-    1. If the prekey message versions are different and Alice supports only one, then she can only send a message with the prekey message she supports.
+    4. If the prekey message versions are different and Alice supports only one, then she can only send a message with the prekey message she supports.
 If the long term key associated with this message is untrusted, she may decide not to send a message.
 If it is trusted, she may send a message.

 In the above example, these are the possible situations when only two prekey messages are received.
 Of course, many more may be received.

 To aid with this complexity, the specification includes a guide for filtering a list of given prekey messages to remove invalid messages or identify invalid situations.
 But the decision on what to do with the remaining messages is up to the implementer.

-Here is the guide.
+Here is the guide:

 To validate a prekey message, use the following checks.
 If any of them fail, ignore the message: